GemHunt/sail/rotational/README.md

 **Installation:**
 * Nvidia DIGITS needs to be installed on ubuntu 14.04 and tested.
 See:
 * https://github.com/GemHunt/CoinSorter/blob/master/scripts/AWSCaffeDigetsBuild.md
-* If you're using bash (on a Mac or GNU/Linux distro), add this to your ~/.bashrc export PYTHONPATH=~/caffe/python:$PYTHONPATH
+* If you're using bash (on a Mac or GNU/Linux distro), add this line to your ~/.bashrc file: export PYTHONPATH=~/caffe/python:$PYTHONPATH

 **Usage:**
 * Execution starts in rotational.py